charbitz/High_Level_Synthesis/README.md

 - Achieve the lowest possible latency using loop pipelining.
 - You can reduce memory accesses by using smart local variables.
 At the same time improve the loop pipeline to achieve an II = 1.

+## Assignment 5

+### Exercise 1:
+* Design a hardware module called graph_color that will compute the chromatic number of a graph and the color assigned to each node.

+## Assignment 6

+### Exercise 1:
+* Design a hardware module with HLS that accelerates a given loop in C++.